worldcoinsinfo.com logo ONLINE COINS CATALOG Search

 US Quarter 2002 Ohio State coin value

-The image of this coin is simply an example of US quarter 2002 Ohio type coinage.
-Coin values are for reference only and can only serve as an approximate estimate for a piece of stated condition and typical year.
+The image of this coin is simply an example of US Quarter 2002 Ohio State type coinage.

 Currency - Dollar=100 cents